Selah Leadership Program

 Through four Selah Cohorts for Jewish Leaders of Color, participants have built deep, interdependent relationships to advance and support each other in their leadership inside and outside the Jewish community.

 Since its founding in 2002, Selah has trained more than 400 leaders from over 200 organizations.
+You can read about Selah’s approach over the course of its history here.

 • The core pillars of Selah—Purpose, Vision, Resourcefulness, Partnership, and Performance—have become my organizational life blood.
 I use the teachings of each of these pillars in everything that I do, whether it be motivating staff, writing performance evaluations, public speaking, or fundraising.